Dinir/obs-audio-filter-guide/guide-en.md

 ![Compressor Explanationary Picture][Compressor Steps]

 Your original voice range could be therefore between -5 and -35.
-You don't need to be precise when define the range.
-Just check the most biggest peak and most smallest peak when you were talking.
+You don't need to be precise when defining the range.
+Just check the biggest and smallest peak when you were talking.

 Let's say game audio is usually going around -20 and -30.
 Most of the cases you want your voice to be louder than game audio and other desktop sounds, so let's set the target range to -10 and -20.

-First you want to squeeze the signals.
+First, you want to squeeze the signals.
 Original range is 30dB wide (-5 ~ -35), and target range is 10dB wide (-10 ~ -20).
 Squeeze the original range by Ratio of 3:1 so it becomes 10dB wide.

 With this change, the overall voice should be much quieter now.
 The changed range is between -25 and -35 now.
 You need to make up the volume loss, so let's add Output Gain of 15dB.
 The range will be now -10 and -20, which is the target range.

-Now most of the time you speak to the mic, your voice will be in between -10 and -20.
+Now, most of the time you speak to the mic, your voice will be in between -10 and -20.
 Unless you shout right into the mic, which will result going way over -10, because Compressor is not functionally 'limiting' the volume.

 In that case, we could use Limiter.